Decide where your marriage is headed.

 This is where discernment counseling comes in.

-Discernment counseling is a way to help both partners pause before making a final decision, to develop a deeper understanding of how the problems in the marriage evolved, and understand what each person’s contribution to these problems has been.
+Discernment counseling is a way to give both partners space and time to pause before making a final decision.
+This process will guide you to developing a deeper understanding of how the problems in the marriage evolved, and to understand what each person’s contribution to these problems has been.

 This helps set up any future couples therapy to be a much more productive and helpful experience.